Education: Frequently Asked Questions About Sexual Health

 Can a woman get pregnant any time on her cycle?

-Does Planned Parenthood of Indiana do pregnancy tests?
+Does Planned Parenthood of Indiana and Kentucky do pregnancy tests?

 The condom broke last night.
 Can I take the "morning after pill"?